avl39/ENGR0016-MATLAB/Resources/Term Master LIst.md

   - XOR

     The `XOR` operator takes two arguments on either side and compares them.
 It will output a boolean value of `TRUE` if and only if the two arguments have different values ie if the argument on the left is `TRUE` and the right is `FALSE` or vice versa.
 However, if both of the arguments have the same boolean value, ie both are `TRUE` or both are `FALSE`, the `XOR` operator will output a value of `FALSE`.

 - polyfit

-  - The `polyfit` function calculates a best fitting polynomial of a specified degree.
-Helpful when used in conjunction with the `polyval` function.

-- polyval

-  - The `polyval` function evaluates a polynomial at every specified point.
-Can be use in conjunction with the polyfit function to find and evaluate a line of best fit.

-- polyfit